 The circuit court's orders are replete with directives to DHHR to develop a case plan.
 Yet, we cannot determine from a review of the record whether such a plan was ever developed and submitted to the circuit court.
 DHHR is statutorily obligated by West Virginia Code § 49-6-5 (1996) to prepare the case plan immediately after a child is adjudicated as abused or neglected.
-Since this Court's decision in Carlita B., we have repeatedly admonished lawyers and the circuit courts regarding the critical need for prompt resolution of child abuse and neglect proceedings, as well as the importance of a promptly prepared and thorough case plan geared toward meaningful improvement and reunification.
-We recognized in Carlita B., that procedural delays wreak havoc on a child's development, stability and security. . . .
+See footnote 39 Since this Court's decision in Carlita B., we have repeatedly admonished lawyers and the circuit courts regarding the critical need for prompt resolution of child abuse and neglect proceedings, as well as the importance of a promptly prepared and thorough case plan geared toward meaningful improvement and reunification.
+We recognized in Carlita B., that period is authorized, then the court by order shall require the Department of Human Services to prepare a family case plan pursuant to W. Va.
+Code, 49-6D-3 (1984)."
+Syl.
+Pt.
+3, State ex rel.
+West Virginia Dept. of Human Serv. v.
+Cheryl M., 177 W. Va.
+688, 356 S.E.2d 181 (1987).

 1. Child abuse and neglect cases must be recognized as being among the highest priority for the courts' attention.
-Unjustified
+Unjustified procedural delays wreak havoc on a child's development, stability and security.